October 28, 2018

 The wildcards on both ends (*), tell Maya that this pattern can be anywhere in the name of the file.

 Another very important gamma correction that needs to happen is to our swatches, also called pots or color pickers.

 We are picking colors in the sRGB values of our monitors, so it is not linear.
 To compensate, Maya can apply a LUT to the swatch so that we are picking in the right color space.

-Now that we have effective modified the images coming in, we need to view them correctly.
+Now that we have effectively modified the input images, we need to view them correctly.